-New undergraduate, graduate or Continuing Education (Chang) students who have never had a OneCard before and those planning to attend in the winter 2021 semester must apply for their card online beginning December 1, 2020.
+New undergraduate, graduate or Continuing Education (Chang) students who have never had a OneCard before must apply for their card online between June 1, 2021 and November 30, 2021.

 Step 1: Apply online

 Online applications for student OneCards are currently open.
 Learn about the requirements to apply and submit your application.

 Step 2: Gather the appropriate documents